30 years internet. See the first site

 But that did not happen, and today, there are over 1,2 billion websites on the Internet, according to Netcraft, although they estimate that only about 126 million of them are "active" and not just parked domain names or other placeholder symbols.
 However, there is no doubt that activity through web-based social media (which does not count on these results) has increased astronomically in the last decade.

 Will the web ever give way to a future technology?
-Only time will tell, but for now, the WWW is still a noun that links most of humanity's information sources together, just as Tim Berners-Lee envisioned 30 years ago.
+Only time will tell, but for now, the WWW is still an essential tool that connects most of humanity's sources of information together, just as Tim Berners-Lee envisioned 30 years ago.

 Berners-Lee, www